cfengine/documentation/manuals/language-concepts/classes.markdown

 applied on Sundays, or only when a [variable][variables] has a certain value.

-Classes are simply facts that represent that current state or context of a system.
-They are either `set` or `not set`, depending on context.
+Classes are simply facts that represent the current state or context of a system.
 The list of set classes classifies the environment at time of execution.

-In CFEngine Enterprise, the list of set classes is reported to the CFEngine Database Server, and can be used there for reporting and inventory management.
+Classes are either `set` or `not set`, depending on context.
 Classes fall into hard classes that are discovered by CFEngine, and soft classes that are user-defined.

+In [CFEngine Enterprise][Enterprise Reporting], the list of set classes is reported to the CFEngine Database Server, and can be used there for reporting, grouping of hosts and inventory management.

 ## Hard Classes